SNAP Benefits in Virginia: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-To get started, simply link your EBT card to the app.
-After you shop, scan your receipt with Benny to receive cashback on your SNAP-eligible items.
+To get started, link your EBT card to the app.
+After you shop, scan your receipt with Benny to receive cashback on items that are SNAP-eligible.

 Get 1-3% cash back on groceries and track your EBT Balance